-In order to gain the QTS, the applicant must then look for a full-time internship on the basis of being a NQT, in any UK school.
-This internship has 3 terms that one has to pass to apply for the fully qualified teaching license, i.e. the QTS from the Teaching Regulation Agency (TRA).
+In order to fulfil the QTS criteria, the applicant must then look for a full-time internship on the basis of being an NQT, in any UK school.
+This internship has 3 terms that one has to pass to apply for a fully qualified teaching license, i.e. the QTS from the Teaching Regulation Agency (TRA).

-Other than full time options, you can opt for the School Direct route.
+Other than full-time options, you can opt for the School Direct or salaried route to QTS in order to fulfil QTS criteria.
 In this route, you can get trained for the PGCE while ‘on the job’.
 Some schools provide this option for teachers to study and train at the same time.
 You get paid for training which can cover the cost of studying for PGCE.
-This is a much better way to obtain the QTS through a salaried route, if this is what you are looking for.
+This is a much better way to obtain the QTS through a salaried route if this is what you are looking for.

-Universities ask for thousands of pounds for their PGCE programmes but it does not guarantee gaining QTS because many candidates drop out midway, as they can’t complete the requirements or cost and time commitments for the programme as well as the post-course work requirements.
+Do you know how much it costs to gain QTS status?
+Universities ask for thousands of pounds for their PGCE programmes but it does not guarantee to gain QTS because many candidates drop out midway, as they can’t complete the requirements or cost and time commitments for the programme as well as the post-course work requirements.

 What is QTLS?

-QTLS is an acronym for Qualified Teacher Learning and Skill status.
+QTLS stands for Qualified Teacher Learning and Skill status.
 QTLS is a teaching license issued to teachers who complete the teaching qualifications approved to teach or train in the Further Education (FE) or Higher Education (HE) institutions.